-November 6, 2017 - Bob Snelling, on William Wilberforce, the Parliamentarian responsible for removing slavery from the British Empire
+On November 7, 2017, Bob Snelling spoke to the Rotary Club of Sandy Springs about William Wilberforce, the Parliamentarian responsible for removing slavery from the British Empire.

 From Wikipedia: William Wilberforce (24 August 1759 – 29 July 1833) was an English politician, philanthropist, and a leader of the movement to stop the slave trade.
 A native of Kingston upon Hull, Yorkshire, he began his political career in 1780, eventually becoming an independent Member of Parliament (MP) for Yorkshire (1784–1812).
 In 1785, he became an Evangelical Christian, which resulted in major changes to his lifestyle and a lifelong concern for reform.